lapseudog/lapseudog.github.io/_posts/2020-03-23-deviation_plot.md

 ---

 # How to make a deviation plot with Python
 This post is inspired from the post on the “The DO Loop” blog ([https://blogs.sas.com/content/iml/2020/03/02/deviation-plot-baseline.html](https://blogs.sas.com/content/iml/2020/03/02/deviation-plot-baseline.html)).
-As I am learning Python I thought it was interesting to learn how to make charts using the matplotlib library.
+While learning Python it seemed interesting to learn how to make charts using the matplotlib library.

 # Extracting the data from SAS
-First thing I slightly adjusted the sas script to use a different date format: From the classic to SAS Date. to the format Date yymmdd10.
-Then exporting the results as a csv and using that as a starting point in Python.
+First thing adjusting the sas script to use a different date format: From the classic to SAS `Date.` to format probably easier to parse: `yymmdd10.`.
+Then exporting the results as a CSV and using that as a starting point in Python.

 # Data Preparation in Python
 As the data is quite simple only numpy is used.